Kotzly/Slither_IO_IA/README.md

 How to use:

 First of all, set all parameters that you want to change.
 If one parameter is not entered, the default one will be used.
 After that, press "Start/Reset".
+To start it, make sure python is in PATH and run command:
+    "python Slitherv4_0.py"

 The simulation will run until it reaches 1000 generations.
 If you want to modify a parameter, it's adviced that you first press "Stop", make the changes, the press "Start/Reset".